swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) globally identifies the removed account.
 Different server implementations may use different formats for this string.
-Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
-This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the account (an IBAN for example).
+Note that ``creditor_id`` is an ID which is recognizable only by the system that created the sender's account.
+This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the removed account (an IBAN for example).

 RejectedConfig